yaseryacoob/GAN-Scanner/README.md

 ## Description

 This detector is designed for faces.
-It works best at medium and high resolution images (128x128 and higher).
+It works best at medium and high resolution images (at least 128x128, but best range is 256x256 or higher).

 This detector employs StyleGAN2 inversion as the core-idea for detection.
-The hypothesis is that a perfect inversion of a face is highly likely to be a GAN generated image, while a real-image is slightly less invertable.
+The hypothesis is that a perfect inversion of a face is highly likely to indicate a GAN generated image, while a real-image is slightly less invertable.
 Multiple metrics are used to compute a feature vector that reflects the quality of the inversion.
-The computed feature is then scored (range 0-1.0, where 0 is likely a GAN image image and 1.0 is an authentic image).
-An evidence image is also provided to help a human make a final determination if the processing is convincing.
+The computed feature is then scored (range 0-1.0, where 0 is likely a GAN  image and 1.0 is an authentic image).
+An evidence image is also provided to help a human make a final determination if the result of processing is convincing.

 The classifier was trained on a balanced dataset of 81400 images, 40800 authentic (FFHQ+CELEBHQ) and 40800 GAN generated (5100 from each of StyleGAN2-raw+three compressions levels, 10,25,50, StyleGAN-ADA (inversions of StyleGAN2 and CELEBHQ), StyleGAN2 Distillation and SAM (see references at the bottom).

+Although the processing is completely automatic, it allows a human to make a final judgement, which balances detection accuracy at large scales of data.

 ## Request Code or Data

 Please fill out the [Form](https://docs.google.com/forms/d/e/1FAIpQLSdPSt9T_FA4HY26fB5xPgGKRIhPEceK6s47cYf82fSqQOcmeg/viewform) if you are interested in the software.
 Please note that access will be granted to **"image-consuming entities for public interest".** Individuals (including students and researchers), re-packagers, as well as opaque entities will **not**  be granted access.

-For any questions or feedback, please e-mail yaser@umd.edu with the subject [Question about the GAN-Scanner].
+For questions or feedback, please e-mail yaser@umd.edu with the subject [About the GAN-Scanner].

 ## ROC of the GAN-Scanner Classifier